 - Increase technical equipment so additional procedures can be performed onsite, specialists can come to TWS vs. transporting the animal

-- Share our additional programs that ensure physical and emotional health from our operant conditioning/enrichment programs, laser therapy, Healing Touch and energy work, to our use of CBD oil for pain management
+- Share our additional programs that ensure physical and emotional health from our operant conditioning/enrichment programs, laser therapy, Healing Touch and energy work, to our pain management tools

 This is a big and very important project.
 It will take time to do it right and will be activated in several phases.